pw-software-engineering/specification/specification.md

         responses:
           200:
           401:
-            description: Offer does not belong to this hotel
+            description: Offer or room with given ID does not belong to this hotel
           404:
-            description: Offer not found
+            description: Offer or room with given ID not found
 ```

 Do nieusuniętej oferty można dodać pokój, przekazując jego ID.
 Pokój musi już